alexpell00/FRCUltimateManager/README.md

-# Portfolio
+# FRC Ultimate Manager

-This is *Plex Pelletier's* portfolio website.
+This is a hour and scouting program for RC Dawson (FRC2972)